This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 Text recognition optimization tips:

 - If the text search region is restricted to a specific program window, make sure that it has focus at the time the macro is running.
 Even if you can see the image, it is invisible for Macro Recorder until the program has focus.

 Solution: Edit your macro so that the target program has focus (e.g. with the "focus window" action or by simulating a click into the program window.
-Alternatively, disable the search restriction).

-- Experiment with the recognition optimization feature setting.
-It internally contrast the search area and applies a sharpen filter before running the text detection algorithm.
+Alternatively, disable the search restriction). - Experiment with the recognition optimization feature setting.
+It increases contrast the search area and applies a sharpen filter internally before running the text detection algorithm.

 - Verify that the selected language matches the text to search for.
 Tip: You can manually add additional languages.